yanganto/relayer-game/README.md

 #### Pseudo code of relayer-challenger mode
 Here is the [pseudo code](./pseudo/relayer-challenger/chain.md), help you to comprehensive this model with one relayer and one challenger, Once challenger determine a block pending on chain is correct or not, he will not change his idea.
->
-The rpc on chain allow relayer to submit headers, and any one to challenge blocks still in challenge time.
+> The rpc on chain allow relayer to submit headers, and any one to challenge blocks still in challenge time.
-The offchain worker keep updating the next sampling tartget.
+> The offchain worker keep updating the next sampling tartget.
->

 Here is the [pseudo code](./pseudo/relayer-challenger/relayer.md) for the relayer, this code is the same with the initial relayer in `relayer-only` model
+> The client first submit the initial header, and than keep watch the `next_sampling_block`, and submit header of `next_sampling_block`.
 >
-The client first submit the initial header, and than keep watch the `next_sampling_block`, and submit header of `next_sampling_block`.
+> submit the initial header
+> while `next_sampling_block`
->
+> &emsp;submit `next_sampling_block`

 Here is the [pseudo code](./pseudo/relayer-challenger/challenger.md) for challenger
+> The client first findout a uncorrect initial header and submit a challenge info , and than keep watch the `next_sampling_block`, and keep submit the challenge info base on the relayer's new submit.
 >
-The client first findout a uncorrect initial header and submit a challenge info , and than keep watch the `next_sampling_block`, and keep submit the challenge info base on the relayer's new submit.
+> while submit headers
+> &emsp;if verify fail
+> &emsp;&emsp;challenge
+> while next sample block submit changed
+> &emsp;verify the block
->
+> &emsp;submit new challenge

 #### Conclusion of relayer-challenger mode
 - In the first scenario, the game is closed.